coleygroup/pyscreener/README.md

 **Notes :**
 1. Within the docker container, the environment `base` will be activated by default.
 This contains all the required python dependencies so there is no need to manually activate an environment once inside the container
-2. If installing using docker, then the below installation stages are not required with the exception of `DOCK6` however.
+2. If installing using docker, then the below installation stages are not required for the corresponding vina-type software.
+However, the DOCK6 directions must still be followed.

 ### General requirements
 - python >= 3.8